maglore9900/shell_shock/README.md

 Shell Shock uses python 3.12 or greater, and leverages uv

+>  Install instructions for python and uv, info [here](./docs/python_uv.md)

 With python 3.12 and uv installed you simply do the following inside the folder:

 1) `uv venv` to create the virtual environment (venv)
 2) `.venv\Scripts\Activate` to activate the venv
+3) `uv pip install -e .` to install the necessary packages
-3) copy the example.env to a new .env file
+4) copy the example.env to a new .env file
-4) edit the .env file
+5) edit the .env file

 ### .env Configuration